oubbahydli84875/waterpolordm/README.md

-The knight is the only chess piece that can "jump" over other pieces on the board, moving in an L-shape pattern.
+Magnus Carlsen of Norway is the current world chess champion, holding the title since 2013 and widely regarded as one of the greatest chess players of all time.